ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## session_timezone {#session_timezone}

-If specified, sets an implicit timezone (instead of [server default](../server-configuration-parameters/settings.md#server_configuration_parameters-timezone).
-All DateTime/DateTime64 values (and/or functions results) that have no explicit timezone specified are treated as having this timezone instead of default.
+Sets the implicit time zone of the current session or query.
+The implicit time zone is the time zone applied to values of type DateTime/DateTime64 which have no explicitly specified time zone.
+The setting takes precedence over the globally configured (server-level) implicit time zone.
-A value of `''` (empty string) configures the session timezone to the server default timezone.
+A value of '' (empty string) means that the implicit time zone of session or query is equal to the [server default time zone](../server-configuration-parameters/settings.md#server_configuration_parameters-timezone).

+You can use functions `timeZone()` and `serverTimezone()` to get the session default and server time zones respectively.

+Possible values:

+-    Any timezone name from `system.time_zones`, e.g. `Europe/Berlin`, `UTC` or `Zulu`

+Default value: `''`.

 Examples: